 Every honest housing-cost calculator we've built.

 Calculator-first, transparent math.
-Fifteen tools covering buying, renting, owning, and financing — all running locally in your browser, all with the formulas exposed.
+Twenty-five tools covering buying, renting, owning, and financing — all running locally in your browser, all with the formulas exposed.

 True Monthly Cost